-Figure 1: Basic three server setup with external integrations 6.0
+Figure 1: Basic three server setup with external integrations $6.1\,$

-7 Microsoft software installation - Process PlatformTM v6.0
+7 Microsoft software installation - Process PlatformTM v.
+6.1

-The basis of Resultmaker applications is Microsoft Windows Server 2008 R2, Internet Information Server, .NET and SQL Server 2008.
+The basis of Resultmaker applications is Microsoft Windows Server 2012 R2 or 2008 R2, Internet Information Server, .NET and SQL Server 2012, 2014 or 2008.
 The Resultmaker applications have been tested and verified with a default installation of the Microsoft components and special setups may or may not interfere.

-Software installation requirements for Process PlatformTM version 6
+Software installation requirements for Process PlatformTM version 6.1

-- A default installation of Windows Server 2008 with IIS and all updates applied - HttpRedirect and IIS 6 Compatibility must be installed - .NET 2.0, 3.0, 3.5, 4.0 must be installed and configured correctly (set to Danish culture) - Install SQL Server 2008 (with Reporting Services) in Mixed Mode - At least Service Pack 1 must be applied to SQL Server 2008 - A backup job for the user databases and the transaction log.
+- A default installation of Windows Server 2008 or 2012 with IIS and all updates applied - HttpRedirect and IIS 6 Compatibility must be installed - NET 2.0, 3.0, 3.5, 4.0, 4.5.\ and 4.6 must be installed and configured correctly (set to Danish culture) - Install SQL Server 2008, 2012, 2014 in Mixed Mode - Ensure that the latest service packs are applied to Windows Server and SQL Server - A backup job for the user databases and the transaction log.
 The transaction log should be truncated to save disk space - Optional installation of a SMTP service